 An old Advent custom centres on Nicholas, the sainted Bishop of Myra, who lives from the third to the fourth century in what is now Turkey.
 His kind, helpful and generous nature becomes the stuff of legends and makes him the most popular saint after the Virgin Mary.

 His name becomes vastly popular too, especially in Eastern Europe.
-You may recall the scene in ‘My Big Fat Greek Wedding’ where relatives are introduced as “Nick, Nick, Nick … Nick … and Nicky.”
+(You may recall the scene in ‘My Big Fat Greek Wedding’ where relatives are introduced as “Nick, Nick, Nick … Nick … and Nicky.”)

 The Greek wife of Kaiser Otto II brings the veneration of Nicholas to Germany’s Rhineland.
 There the custom develops of having Sankt Nikolaus visit the children to reward goodness with apples and nuts.

-Unkindness and cruelty are rewarded with black coal – a reminder of the hellfire that awaits those who do not mend their ways. (“… but this practice has been discontinued,” Wikipedia is keen to point out.)
+Unkindness and cruelty are rewarded with black coal – a reminder of the hellfire that awaits those who do not mend their ways. (“… but this practice has been discontinued,” Wikipedia is eager to point out.)

 Reading from a scroll or a ledger, St Nicholas addresses his words to each child in turn.